msavaria/XamarinForms-TimePickerSeconds/README.md

 # XamarinForms-TimePickerSeconds
-Bindable timepicker control with seconds for Xamarin Forms
+Bindable timepicker control with seconds for Xamarin Forms iOS